microsoft/azure-genai-design-patterns/patterns/06-classification-with-large-number-of-labels/README.md

 ---
 ### Pattern 2: Using embedding approach
+#### Approach
+In this approach, Open AI's embedding model is used to convert target document content and all labels into vector representation format.
+Then we can use a distance measure to compute the document's vector with all the labels.
+The shortest measure represent the label with closest semantic meaning to the document. labels can be re-organized into a hierarchy just like above method or can be in a flat structure.
+Added context & description can be added to highlight semantic distinction between labels.

+#### Implementation

+Check out the accompanied notebook on example to classify using embedding vector approach
+#### Performance
+Compare accuracy between using 1-stage and 2-stage intruction approaches

+#### Strengths

+- Simplicity: Just need to compute embedding without fine-tuning
+- Flexibility to add new labels without having to retrain
+- Much faster than instruction based model

+#### Limitations
+- This may not work for multi-label classification

 ### Pattern 3: Fine-tuning on top of embedding
+#### Approach
+This approach start with creating embedding representation just like pattern 2 but goes further by adding a classifying ML model (classifical ML) on top that is trained on labeled examples.

+#### Implementation

+Check out the accompanied notebook on example to classify using embedding with classification  approach
+#### Performance
+Compare performance of this approach with other approaches
+#### Strengths

+- Improved accuracy because of the fine-tuning process

+#### Limitations
+- This requires preperation of labeled examples

 ### Pattern 4: Fine-tuning LLM
+This approach uses a fine-tunable models from Open AI to fine-tune on labeled data.

+#### Implementation

+Check out the accompanied notebook on example to classify using fine-tuned LLMs
+#### Performance
+Compare performance of this approach with other approaches
+#### Strengths

+- Improved accuracy because of the fine-tuning directly on LLMs

+#### Limitations
+- This requires preperation of labeled examples
+- Cost can be expensive because of fine-tuning and LLMs deployment